iprime2/User-CURD-NESTJS-INTERNSHIP-CODEINBOUND/README.md

 - DELETE /users Deletes all users.

 For each API, provide the required data to send in the request body or as parameters.

+## Getting Started

+### Prerequisites

+Before you start, make sure you have the following installed on your system:

+- [Node.js](https://nodejs.org/en/download/): A JavaScript runtime for running the Next.js application.
+- [Docker]([https://nodejs.org/en/download/]): A Docker to containerize the Postgres DB.
+- [Postman]([[https://nodejs.org/en/download/](https://docs.docker.com/engine/install/]): A Postman to test Apis.
+- [PNPM](https://pnpm.io/): A package manager (optional) for installing project dependencies.
+- [Visual Studio Code (VSCode)](https://code.visualstudio.com/download) or your preferred Integrated Development Environment (IDE): A code editor with extensions that enhance your development experience.
+-

 ### Installation